arachnys/cabot/_posts/2014-01-08-quickstart.md

         # NB using `ubuntu` not `root` as above
         # Will prompt you to create a Django superuser which you'll use to log in via web and create additional users.

+6. Create a user account:

+    $ fab -H ubuntu@your.server.hostname create_user:"username,password,email"

-6. Navigate in web browser to `your.server.hostname`, log in as superuser, and create your first `Service`s and `Check`s using the web interface.
+7. Navigate in web browser to `your.server.hostname`, log in as superuser, and create your first `Service`s and `Check`s using the web interface.

-7.  *(Optional) get woken up at 3 a.m. by an automated phone call telling you the server you're monitoring has crashed.*
+8.  *(Optional) get woken up at 3 a.m. by an automated phone call telling you the server you're monitoring has crashed.*

 Currently provisioning is done by the `bin/setup_dependencies.sh` script.